-In order to be eligible to play in the club championship proper, a member needs to have established a Handicap Index.
+To be eligible to play in the club championship proper, a member needs to have established a Handicap Index.
 A minimum of three 18-hole games (or the equivalent) during the current season at Mill Woods establishes a valid handicap index.